ros2/ros2_documentation/Features.rst

      -
    * - Support for multiple DDS implementations, chosen at runtime
      - `Tutorial <DDS-and-ROS-middleware-implementations>`
-     - Currently eProsima Fast RTPS, RTI Connext and PrismTech Opensplice are fully supported.
+     - Currently eProsima Fast RTPS, RTI Connext and ADLINK OpenSplice are fully supported.
    * - Common core client library that is wrapped by language-specific libraries
      - `Tutorial <ROS-2-Client-Libraries>`
      -